-What this means is that it’s prime time to visit the beautiful city of Madrid, known to be home to time-honoured customs like the Flamenco and bullfighting.
+What this means is that it’s prime time to visit the beautiful city of Madrid, known to be home to time-honoured customs like Flamenco and bullfighting.
 But in reality, the Spanish capital is so much more than that.
 With the passage of time, Madrid has grown to include all the hallmarks of a modern metropolis, mixed seamlessly with the old-world grandeur of her Spanish roots.

 Its people — known locally as Madrileños — have changed, too.
-Just wander along the streets and you’ll notice many Madrileños spending time hanging out in the city’s open plazas, soaking up the sun, partying hard at the trendiest clubs, or attending live concerts and theatre shows — they aren’t homebodies.
-Also, Madrileños aren’t as fond of midday siestas as they used to be, so don’t expect to be turning in after a boozy lunch.
+Just wander along the streets and you’ll notice many Madrileños spending time hanging out in the city’s open plazas soaking up the sun, dancing outdoors, or attending live concerts and theatre.
+Restrictions in the Spanish capital have been all but lifted, and life is slowly returning to normal in this city.

-Indeed, modern-day Madrid has become a travel destination teeming with fun places to visit, culinary experiences to delight your senses, and unforgettable nights spent dancing on the streets till the wee hours — it is truly the city that never sleeps.
-Here are four neighbourhoods, or barrios as they’re known locally, to show you why.
+Indeed, Madrid is officially a safe travel destination teeming with fun tourist places to visit, culinary experiences to delight your senses, and unforgettable nights spent dancing on the streets till the wee hours.
+Here are four neighbourhoods (or barrios as they’re known locally) to show you why.
 What are you waiting for?
 Pack your bags and get going!

 Get a taste of Spain